opengauss-mirror/docs/content/en/docs/CharacteristicDescription/partitioning.md

     The hash partitioning function uses the internal hash algorithm to divide records to be inserted into a table into partitions based on a column of the table.

+-   Interval partitioning is a special type of range partitioning.
+Compared with range partitioning, interval partitioning defines the interval value.
+When no matching partition can be found for an inserted record, a partition can be automatically created based on the interval value.
+-   A level-2 partitioned table is based on level-1 partition.
+Its partitioning scheme is a combination of two level-1 partitioning schemes.
+Currently, the level-2 partitioned table supports nine partitioning policies combining range partitioning, list partitioning, and hash partitioning.

 If you specify the  **PARTITION**  parameter when running the  **CREATE TABLE**  statement, data in the table will be partitioned.
 Users can modify partition keys as needed during table creation to make the query result stored in the same or least partitions \(called partition pruning\), obtaining consecutive I/O to improve the query performance.